compsecmonkey/Reading-List/README.md

 ## Science, Technology, Engineering, Math

+* Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age ➖ Michael Hiltzik
 * The Idea Factory: Bell Labs and the Great Age of American Innovation ➖ Jon Gertner
 * Fear of a Black Universe: An Outsider's Guide to the Future of Physics ➖ Stephon Alexander
 * Stealth: The Secret Contest to Invent Invisible Aircraft ➖ Peter Westwick